etiur/satmutagenesis/docs/source/manual.rst

     $ python -m satumut --input PK2_F454T.pdb --position A:454 --ligchain 'L' --ligname 'ANL' --atom1 "C:1:CU" --atom2 "L:1:N1" --cu --test

+The code will produce a slurm file ``.sh`` and will lanch it as a job in marenostrum, then all the other files will be generated and the simulations be started by the job.

 Analysis
 =========
 Once the simulation has been lanched, wait until the results from the simulations are generated and then you can start the analysis with the ``analysis module`` in the command line.